Email FacebookTwitterMenu burgerClose thin

 Understanding the Independent Broker-Dealer Model

-Independent broker-dealers work the same as full-service broker-dealers, with one significant difference.
+Independent broker-dealers operate in the same way as full-service broker-dealers, with one significant difference.
 An IBD is not affiliated with any specific investment company or bank, which allows it to offer a broader range of products and services to its clients.

 There are two ways advisors can go independent as a broker-dealer: